 England's breathtaking victory over Colombia on Tuesday night means that the Three Lions will now play Sweden in the World Cup quarter-finals.

-Scenes of hysteria and jubilation broke out across the nation after Eric Dier slotted home the deciding penalty in the shootout
+broke out across the nation after Eric Dier slotted home the deciding penalty in the shootout

 Goodness knows what will happen if Gareth Southgate's men can overcome Sweden on Saturday (we're predicting a state of emergency), but it will not be easy against the Scandinavians.